erinnaschneider/weather-dashboard/README.md

 # Weather Dashboard

 ## This application:
-* Shows the current weather and 5 day forecast of any city a user searches.
+* Shows the current weather and 5-day forecast of any city a user searches.
     * There is current weather that displays:
         * The date
         * An appropriate icon for the weather at the time of the search query